LAST UPDATED: October 4, 2019

 A: If you wear flat sole shoes for riding, then flat pedals will feel comfortable on a long-distance ride.
 They are also safer since they conform to the shape of your foot.
 It should feel like an extension of your shoe’s sole.
 It may, however, feel uncomfortable if you wear cleat or studded sole shoes.

 Q: How often should I change my mountain bike pedals?

 A: Most pedals can last about a year before they start to make a squeaking noise and at least one or two more years before they break from the pedal frame.
 With daily commuting, the pedals may break after 8,000 miles or about a year.
 However, you should replace your pedals if you notice that they have started to crack, break, or lose their grip.

 Q: What causes bike pedals to bend?

 A: Bike pedals bend with time due to the constant pressure exerted on the flat structure.
 If you use your bike for daily commutes, the pedals may appear to bend.
 Consider buying high-quality pedals with a hardened-steel construction that's more resistant to bending.

-If you are looking for a more affordable mountain bike flat pedal, consider the Imrider Bike Pedals.
+If you are looking for a more affordable mountain bike flat pedal, consider the Lumintrail Mountain Bike Bicycle Platform Pedals.